chapmandu/serverless-cfml/readme.md

 ## Deployment

-You will need a `serverless` role in AWS IAM that has permission to perform all the resource creation defined in your `serverless.yml`
+You will need a "serverless" role in AWS IAM that has permission to perform all the resource creation defined in your `serverless.yml`

 See https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy